lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/01-starting-with-data.md

 1. You can use double equal signs `==` as for equal to in python.
 Use `!=` for no equal to.

-	Select a subset of rows in the dat DataFrame that represent data from the year, 2002.
+	Select a subset of rows in the surveys_df DataFrame that represent data from the year, 2002.

-	Now, select a subset of rows in the dat DataFrame that represent data from all years EXCEPT 2002.
+	Now, select a subset of rows in the surveys_df DataFrame that represent data from all years EXCEPT 2002.

 2. You can also combine queries to search for and extract a range of values using the query syntax:
-	`(dat.year>=1980) & (dat.year<=1985)`
+	`(surveys_df.year>=1980) & (surveys_df.year<=1985)`
 	Create an objected called years that contains all rows that contain data between the years of 1990 and 1995.